AGF-212 Snow and Ice Processes (15 ECTS)

 It is also recommended that students have a minimum basic knowledge of earth science and preferably some insight into cryospheric processes.
 Students should have basic knowledge in thermodynamics, mechanics, and partial differential equations as well as experience of data analysis in Matlab, Python or similar tool.

-The course should be combined with AGF-211 (15 ECTS), and the courses are designed to complement each other.
+The course should be combined with AGF-211 Snow and Ice processes (15 ECTS), and the courses are designed to complement each other.

 Academic content